jeanflower/CountryGame/nextauthapp/README.md

 ## Summary

 This nextjs app allows users of the site to register an email/password and get an account.
-After verifying their email address, they can use their email/password combination to log in and access a 'doUsefulThings' page.
+After verifying their email address, they can use their email/password combination to log in and access a game-play page.
 Only logged in people can access this page.

 Credentials management, email verification and a 'forgot password' workflow are provided by Google Firebase authentication.
 We can see in [package.json](package.json) that we have included a dependency on the [firebase](https://www.npmjs.com/package/firebase) library.

+There's a tiny bit of CSS which is used to style the game panel with a border and margins.

 ## Setup